astrowander/acmb/README.md

 subtracts given image from their input
 #### --divide "/path/to/image" [intensity]
 subtracts given image from their input.
 Intensity means how strong is effect and changes from 0 (no effect) to 100 (maximal effect)
+#### --resize width height
+Width and height are the positive integers.
+This transform resizes the entire image to the given size
+#### --crop x y width height
+x, y, Width and height are the positive integers.
+This transform cuts the given rectangular area from the given image.
+The specified rect must not exceed the image, otherwise you'll get an error.
 ### Tests
 acmb is provided with a bunch of unit tests.
 If you want to run them please set the environment variable ACMB_PATH="/path/to/acmb/.
 It must store the location oh the main acmb directory (where you have downloaded it).
 Also you need to download the set of test files.
 It is too large to store it in GitHub, you can download it from Google Drive https://drive.google.com/file/d/1whnWlp1ww4q_VxdOZxBYbZuihow6O_T3/view?usp=sharing.
 Unzip it and place into the "Tests" folder